Practice Details

 There is a discount for students enrolled at the Dr. Ida Rolf Institute® of $120 for 75 minutes.

 Payment can be by cash, check, credit card (including MSA/Flex accounts), or Venmo and is due at time of service.
 I do not keep credit card information on file.
-I provide receipts upon request.
+I will provide receipts upon request.

 –__–__–